Darius Williams (defensive back)

-Darius Williams (born August 11, 1998) is a professional gridiron football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Darius Williams (born August 11, 1998) is an American football defensive back for the Vegas Knight Hawks of the Indoor Football League (IFL).
 He played college football at Carson-Newman University.

-Early life and high school
+Early life

 Williams was born and raised in St. Petersburg, Florida.
 He attended school at Osceola Fundamental High School for his freshman and the first semester of his sophomore year.
 He then transferred to Northside Christian School.
 He played as a safety while at Northside Christian School.
 He was named a Blue-Gray all-American and Pinellas County All-Star for having the most tackles for a defensive back over a two-year period in high school.

-College
+College career

 Williams attended Carson–Newman University where he played for the Eagles.
 He participated in the East-West Shrine Bowl in 2020, after four seasons at the collegiate level.
 He recorded 179 tackles, a sack, eight interceptions, and two fumble recoveries in 41 games.
 He graduated from Carson-Newman University with a bachelor's degree in Exercise Science and Recreational Management.